Blake Griffin – Height, Vertical Jump, Reach, Wingspan

 By understanding these biomechanical principles, athletes can optimize their training regimens to improve their vertical jumps without relying solely on leg strength.

-As such, techniques and training regimens for improving vertical jumps have been developed with these scientific principles in mind.
+Techniques and training regimens for improving vertical jumps have been developed with these scientific principles in mind.

 Techniques and Training Regimens for Improving Vertical Jump